One week after sullying the Women's World Cup, Luis Rubiales is now a Spanish soccer outcast

 As part of his suspension of Rubiales, FIFA disciplinary judge Jorge Palacio ordered Rubiales and the federation not to contact Hermoso.

 Spain’s government is also pursuing his permanent removal in Spain’s Administrative Court for Sports.
-The court will meet next week to consider the government’s lawsuit for an alleged abuse of power and for allegedly committing acts that tarnished the dignity and decorum of a sporting event.
+The court will meet in the coming week to consider the government’s lawsuit for an alleged abuse of power and for allegedly committing acts that tarnished the dignity and decorum of a sporting event.
 If found guilty, Rubiales could be ruled unfit to hold office.

 Spain great Andrés Iniesta, a 2010 World Cup winner, said “after what has happened this week I would like to express my sadness, as a person, as a father of three girls, as a husband and as a soccer player.